Care and operations team reviewing resident insight dashboard in a modern office

-Passive AI monitoring for independent living
+AI monitoring for organisations

 Designed for providers supporting independent living